stevencombs/retrocombs.github.io/_drafts/2020-06-20-retrocombs-plus4-chapter3-software.md

 User ????
 Also provided some amazing feedback.
 Highly recommend you view his channel.

+THANKS TO EVERYONE FOR ALL THE FEEDBACK!!!
+Makes this project even more fun and I'm learning and relearning so much.

-## Episode Contents
+## Introduction

-In this episode I describe and demonstrate each of the items below:

 1. "The family of software available...is growing quickly?"
 2. Plus/4 can use cartridge, cassette tape, or diskette.
 Use the cassette or diskette to create and store your own programs.

+## Built-In Software

-3. Also includes four built-in software packages (more in future episodes).
+Includes four built-in software packages (more in future episodes).
 Simply press the F1 key ([see last episode](/plus4-3)).

+## Cartridges

-4. Cartridges - Includes a variety of personal, education, business and games software.
-The only cartridge I have is this diagnostic cart from TFW8B.com.
+Includes a variety of personal, education, business and games software.
+The only cartridge I have is this diagnostic cart from [TFW8B.com](https://www.thefuturewas8bit.com/diag-264.html).
 Let's try it:

     * Turn off Plus/4
     * Insert cartridge (label facing up)
     * Turn on Plus/4

+## Cassettes

-5. Cassettes ([Commodore 1531](https://www.c64-wiki.com/wiki/Commodore_1531)) - "These tapes are similar to music cassettes."
+([Commodore 1531](https://www.c64-wiki.com/wiki/Commodore_1531)) and "These tapes are similar to music cassettes."
 While other computers could use a cassette player, the Commodore uses their own "datasette."
 Use the datasette to create and store your own programs.
-We will use a C2N datasette for VIC-20 and a Tapduino (later).
-Let's use the datasette to load and save programs.
+We will use Tapuino (adding that modern spin to our retro-computing experience).
+Let's use the Tapuino to load and save programs.

     Load a program on cassette:

     * Insert a cassette into datasette
     * Rewind tape to beginning (or FFW or RW to a time code)
-    * Type `LOAD` and press `⏎`.
+    * Type `LOAD` (or use the shortcut: `L` then `⇧ + o`) and press `⏎`.
 The computer will display:

         `PRESS PLAY ON TAPE`